cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    subjectPublicKeyAlgorithm: AlgorithmIdentifier,
    subjectPublicKey: any,
    extensionsRequest : Extensions,
-   subjectProofOfPossessionAlgorithm: AlgorithmIdentifier,
+   subjectSignatureAlgorithm: AlgorithmIdentifier,
 )
 ~~~~~~~~~~~
 {: #fig-C509CSRCDDL title="CDDL for C509CertificateRequest."}
 {: artwork-align="center"}

-After verifying the subjectProofOfPossessionValue, the CA MAY transform the C509CertificateRequest into a {{RFC2986}} CertificationRequestInfo for compatibility with existing procedures and code.
+After verifying the subjectSignatureValue, the CA MAY transform the C509CertificateRequest into a {{RFC2986}} CertificationRequestInfo for compatibility with existing procedures and code.

 # C509 Certificate Revocation List {#CRL}